 You might be asking whether these vehicles (excepting the military ones) are actually necessary.
 It’s hard enough to maintain a car the runs on dry land, let alone one that can double as a motorboat, but practicality aside, we’d love to have taken one of these vehicles out for a spin.
 Correct us if we’re wrong, but nothing says “August joyride” like a marsh buggy with jumbo-sized wheels.

-gallery to read about the oil-hunting “tank,” the Arctic amphibian, and more amphibious vehicles collected from our archives.
+Click through our gallery to read about the oil-hunting “tank,” the Arctic amphibian, and more amphibious vehicles collected from our archives.